Mental Health Facilities Sonoma County, CA

 National Rohnert Park

-National Rohnert Park is a mental health treatment center in Sonoma County, CA, located at 1033 San Francisco Way, 94928 zip code area.
+National Rohnert Park is a mental health facility in Sonoma County, CA, located at 1033 San Francisco Way, 94928.
 National Rohnert Park provides residential treatment and telemedicine/telehealth.
-National Rohnert Park offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
+National Rohnert Park provides individual psychotherapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, seniors 65 or older and adults.
 National Rohnert Park also supports people with serious mental illness.
-Additional services at National Rohnert Park consist of psychosocial rehabilitation services, family psychoeducation and mentoring/peer support/consumer-run services.
+Some other services available at National Rohnert Park include family psychoeducation, psychosocial rehabilitation services and chronic disease/illness management.

 Sonoma County Behavioral Health Community Mental Health Centers